-Many wonder what exactly Spyderlock Wheels are and how they perform.
-Today, we’ll review this revolutionary product to give you a better understanding of the wheels’ features, offerings, and other details so you know what you can expect from them.
+What exactly Spyderlock Wheels are and how they perform?
+Today, I’ll review this revolutionary product to give you a better understanding of the wheels’ features, offerings, and other details so you know what you can expect from them.

-These wheels feature a bead lock ring made out of billet 6061 T-6 aluminum that is machine polished.
+These wheels feature a machine polished bead lock ring made out of billet 6061 T-6 aluminum.
 There is a unique vertical ribbing towards the bottom to prevent slipping of the tire.
 These wheels make use of replaceable threaded mounting inserts to make it easy to replace the thread in case of damage.
-The mounting surface is directly cast into the wheel to ensure an even surface and wheel integrity.

 Are Spyderlock Wheels Street Legal?

 Those who go off-road frequently would find no comparison for a Beadlock wheel.
-They are designed to clamp the tire bead in position so that they cannot pop off however low you air the tires down.
-While some Beadlocks are DOT-compliant and street legal while others are specially designed for off-road use only.
+They designed the rims to clamp the tire bead in position so that they can not pop off however low you air the tires down.
+While some Beadlocks are DOT-compliant and street legal others are specially for off-road use only.

 Spyderlock Beadlock wheels have not ignored the design of the inner bead which becomes prone to cracking and bending with intense off-road impacts.
 The inner wheel lip is wider, thicker, and fortified and can take some serious impact.
 The inner bead retention ridge is also an exclusive feature of this wheel.